abinjacob10/Integrating-STM32F407-with-Azure-IoT-Hub./README.md

 C. Configure MQTT telemtery protocol and program the board to send user button clicks.
 Do the same on Azure IoT hub to receive those clicks.

-D. Use Azure IoT Explorer to discover and monitor the MQTT telmetry messages sent from STM board.
+D. Use Azure IoT Explorer to discover and monitor the MQTT telemetry messages sent from STM board.

 .
 .